Event Technology: Then & Now of Virtual Reality

 But just like how virtual reality took movie characters to new worlds, VR is now used to open up a wider world of possible event venues and completely immerse viewers into venue spaces.

-With the help of VR tours, like AllSeated’s VR offering as part of Allseated Vision, anyone can be virtually transported to a venue to walk through an event space and see how particular floorplans, staging and decor options look – eliminating the time and money needed for multiple site visits and travel and helping to simplify and speed up the planning process.
+With the help of VR tours, like Prismm’s VR offering as part of Prismm Vision, anyone can be virtually transported to a venue to walk through an event space and see how particular floorplans, staging and decor options look – eliminating the time and money needed for multiple site visits and travel and helping to simplify and speed up the planning process.

 Take TopShop during London’s Fashion Week.
 Customers were treated to a “virtual” seat at their fashion show by wearing a VR headset connected to the event in real-time as the event was happening – which meant that those who weren’t in London could still be at the event.